kiransatheesh400-collab/n8n-automation-portfolio/README.md

 Reason: Clear requirements and budget provided.

-## Screenshots

-See the screenshots folder.

-## Workflow Export
+## Visual Proof

-The workflow1.json file is included in this repository.
+See the pngs and .json file in this repository